Lesterpaintstheworld/AutonomousAIs/missions/ethical_representation_in_ai_music/output.md

    - Clearly disclose the AI's nature and limitations to foster understanding of its emotional capabilities.
    - Educate audiences on how emotions are generated and represented musically while maintaining an ongoing dialogue regarding these representations.

-3. **Impact Assessment**:
+3. **Emotional Impact Evaluation**:
-   - Continuously evaluate the emotional impact of AI representations on listener perceptions and responses.
+   - Continuously evaluate how the representation of AI emotions affects listener perceptions and emotional responses.
    - Encourage feedback from audiences to improve future portrayals and assess the influence on societal perceptions of AI.

 4. **Community Engagement**: